Healthy, happy and prosperous New Year.

 Workers have adapted to do their jobs differently, from wearing masks to working online.
 Businesses have had to be flexible, creative and resourceful, doing things differently, more virtually.

 Today, as we begin a new year with fresh hope, the Workforce Planning Board celebrates just a few of the area businesses and their workforces that demonstrated resiliency and generosity in the face of the COVID-19 pandemic.
 There are many other great examples out there.
-We’re telling the stories of five:
+We’re telling the stories of five in our Workforce Heroes series: